jayp822/nextjs-dashboard/README.md

 This is the completed project for the Next.js App Router Course.
 It contains the code for the dashboard application.

 For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.

+to test the application use login info:

+username: user@nextmail.com
+email: 123456